Kritarth123-prince/Password-Generator/README.md

 ## 🛠️ Built With

-- HTML - The structure
+- PHP + HTML - The structure
 - CSS - The look
 - JavaScript - The password making